 - Are there any different body language behaviors in that country?

 Additionally, if it is possible to try to arrive at a new place in day time and check how to reach your hostel or hotel from an airport or train station before.

 2. Take pictures of all your documents

-Make pictures and hard copies of your all tickets, reservations, passports and IDs.
-Upload everything on Google Drive or DropBox , to any cloud which you can reach from any computer.
+Make pictures and hard copies of your all tickets, reservations, passports, and IDs.
+Upload everything on Google Drive or DropBox, to any cloud which you can reach from any computer.
 That way if you lose your phone you will always have a plan B and your holiday won’t be ruined.

-3. Inform your friend / mom/ boyfriend where you are
+3. Inform your friend/mom/ boyfriend where you are

 Do not go too solo!
-Always inform at least one person who is not travelling with you where you are and what your plans are.
+Always inform at least one person who is not traveling with you where you are and what your plans are.
 In case something bad happens they will react way quicker.
 If you planning a more dangerous trip like hitchhiking then I recommend you to schedule a regular check-in with somebody at home.

 4. Charge your phone

 Always have a full phone battery, you can’t allow yourself being unreachable.
-I recommend you to buy a portable battery for travelling.
+I recommend you to buy a portable battery for traveling.
 I actually sometimes travel with two phones, if my main cellphone will be stolen then I have this old-school, button cell phone.